enthought/traitsui/docs/source/traitsui_user_manual/custom_view.rst

    :alt: Second dialog from wizard view.

-Note that TraitsUI Wizards are always modal and live.
+TraitsUI Wizards are always modal and live.
 They always display a standard wizard button set; i.e., they ignore the **buttons** View attribute.
 In short, wizards are considerably less flexible than windows, and are primarily suitable for highly controlled user interactions such as software installation.